Beekay-5/Retail-Store-Data-Analysis/README.md

 3. Observe the store's Monthly Revenue
 4. Highlight the store's top customers by sales and by number of orders
 5. Track repeat customers VS one-time customers
-6. Observe sales made by country
+6. Observe top countries by number of customers
 7. Identify top countries by revenue
 8. Detect any cancellations (negative quantity)
 ---